sabirama/api-server-books-capstone/README.txt

-put Dockerfile and .env in project or on render in secret files

 ----------------------------------------------------------------------------------------------------------
---Dockerfile--
+put Dockerfile in project or on render in secret files
 ----------------------------------------------------------------------------------------------------------
 FROM richarvey/nginx-php-fpm:3.1.4